Chamois Cream for Cycling

 High intensity uphill, a short break at the top, then downhill: the changes present the clothing system with real challenges.

-To make matters worse, the above-mentioned requirements of a good bike shirt - keeping required heat, releasing excess heat, blocking wind - are not a given.
-Rather, they represent an ongoing challenge: Under stress, the body produces heat continuously, constantly heating the jersey from the inside.
-At the same time, the cold ambient air continuously cools down the heated air cushion.
-And the jersey has the complex task of maintaining the right balance between heating up from the inside and cooling down from the outside.
-So far, so good.
+Under stress, your body continuously produces heat, warming up the jersey from the inside.
+At the same time, the cold ambient air and the driving wind continuously cool down the warmed-up jersey air cushion.
+Therefore, the midlayer has the complex task of maintaining the right balance between heating from the inside and cooling from the outside.

-The real challenge for the jersey is when it sees its position in the layer system changed by putting on or taking off a jacket.
-In other words: If it was just an outer layer over a base layer shirt and now it becomes a mid-layer.
-Or vice versa.
-Then it is suddenly exposed to cold wind, which sweeps away the laboriously warmed air cushion faster than you can say "freezing point".
-Or it faces another barrier, the often moderately breathable rain jacket, in terms of heat and sweat removal.
+It becomes really challenging for the jersey when changing its position in the layering system by putting on or taking off a jacket.
+In other words: When it was just the outer layer over a baselayer shirt and now becomes a midlayer - or vice versa.
+Sometimes it's exposed to the cold wind, which blows the laboriously warmed air cushion away faster than you can say "freezing point".
+Sometimes it has to work together with the rain jacket, which complicates the heat and sweat transport.

 Temperature perception is highly individual, especially when working out.
 In addition, some people have different backgrounds: MTB left, Road right.